Flamurtari FC: Golden generation

-After a perfect season they gained the right to play for the second consecutive year in the UEFA Cup.
-In the first round they had to play against Partizan Belgrade.
-After a 2–0 win in Vlorë, a result of a great Rrapo Taho and an own goal, Flamurtari were playing at Narodna Armija Stadium on 30 September 1987.
-Partizan were leading 2–0 until the 76th minute when Sokol Kushta scored the goal that took Flamurtari in the next round.
+After a great season, Flamurtari secured qualification for the UEFA Cup for the second consecutive year.
+Their first-round opponents, Partizan Belgrade, were meat with a dominant 2-0 victory in Vlorë, courtesy of a stellar strike by Iljadhi and an own goal.
+The decisive second leg took place at Narodna Armija Stadium on 30 September 1987.
+Trailing 2–0 into the match, Flamurtari's hopes were reignited in the 76th minute when Sokol Kushta scored a historic goal, propelling his team into the next round on a 3-2 victory on aggregate.

-In the second round Flamurtari were drawn against Wismut Aue.
-In the first game in Aue, Flamurtari lost 0–1 being denied many times by keeper Weisflog, however in the second leg there was nothing to do for Aue as Flamurtari defeated them, 2–0.

-In the third round Flamurtari were drawn once again against FC Barcelona.
-First leg was played at Camp Nou in front of 35,000 spectators on 25 November.
-Flamurtari scored in the first half and the players went to the first half break with a score Barcelona-Flamurtari 0–1.

-However, in the second half Barcelona turned the situation in favour and won with scoreline 4–1.
-Flamurtari narrowly won the second leg, 1–0, which wasn't enough to secure the next round and was therefore eliminated from UEFA Cup after six played matches.
+In the second round, Flamurtari were drawn against Wismut Aue.
+The first leg in Aue ended in a narrow 0-1 defeat for the Albanian side, with goalkeeper Weisflog repeatedly thwarting their efforts.
+However, Aue had no answer in the return leg, as Flamurtari dominated with a decisive 2-0 victory.
+The result sealed their progression on aggregate, ensuring a memorable comeback in the tournament, and the first time in history that an Albanian team had progressed to the third round of a European competition.

+In a fiery third-round showdown, Flamurtari collided once more with European titans FC Barcelona.
+The first leg, staged at the iconic Camp Nou on 25 November before 35,000 roaring fans, began as a fairy tale: Flamurtari stunned the footballing world by netting a first-half goal, striding into halftime with an unthinkable 0–1 lead against the Catalan giants.
+Though the Catalan giants rallied with a second-half barrage to snatch a 4–1 victory, Flamurtari’s spirit remained unbroken.
+In the return leg, the Albanian heroes summoned their pride, delivering a 1–0 triumph that roared defiance into the night.
+Alas, the aggregate math fell cruelly short—but not before Flamurtari had humbled Barcelona on their own turf and proven their mettle as giantslayers.
+Their six-match odyssey in the UEFA Cup ended not with shame, but with a blaze of honor, their legacy forever burnished by courage and grit.

 In the same season Flamurtari went all the way to win the Albanian Cup, after beating KF Partizani, 1–0, and securing their second cup title.
 In 1989 Flamurtari played in the Cup Winners Cup against Lech Poznań.
 After two games Flamurtari was eliminated by losing both home and away matches, 4–2 on aggregate.
 In the Kategoria Superiore the team finished in the third place.
 Just a year after Flamurtari lifted for the first time in their history the Kategoria Superiore title.
 After some stunning results during the season (including beating runners-up Partizani 3–0 and third-place Vllaznia 5–2), they won the championship with a six-point lead.
 In the same year they would win also the Albanian Supercup.